ajleeson/research_blog/_posts/2023-11-14-the-story-of-din.md

 <p style="text-align:center;"><img src="https://github.com/ajleeson/LO_user/assets/15829099/4acce4ae-ceb7-4353-a842-e51865cfa878" width="350"/><br>Fig 12.
 September DIN and DO bullseye maps.
 Circle area is proportional to depth (deeper is larger).
 Circle color indicates difference between modeled and observed value.</p><br>

+---
+## Next steps

+I am happy to continue making model evaluation figures, but I feel like I need more concrete goals.
+What would I like to have accomplished before Ocean Sciences, and how can I get there?
+Some ideas:

+- Continued model evaluation
+  - Quantifying error and bias
+  - Implementing improvements based on evaluation results thus far
+  - Literature review
+    - Construct plan for how we explain model uncertainty
+- Spin-up experiments
+  - Develop plan for how we spin-up model for formal experiment
+- Design sensitivity experiment
+  - example experiment:
+    - existing WWTP DIN concentrations, existing * 0.5, existing * 2

+---
 ## Appendix: DO bullseye maps

 <p style="text-align:center;"><img src="https://github.com/ajleeson/LO_user/assets/15829099/5824acd1-e415-4b59-bfd8-2719309a8511" width="800"/><br>Fig 13.
 Winter DO bullseye map.
 Circle area is proportional to depth (deeper is larger).
 Circle color indicates difference between modeled and observed value.</p><br>